jnunezt/apigee-opdk-ansible/installations/README-credentials.md

 The OPDK Accelerator expects to find the license material in the file `~/.apigee-secure/license.txt`.
 It is sufficient to create or update the file `~/.apigee-secure/license.txt` with a copy of the license material received from Apigee.

-## Credentials File

-The `~/.apigee/credentials.yml` file is heavily annotated.
-Please refer to this file to update the credentials you wish use on the platform.
-Please note that `apigee_user_name` and `apigee_user_pass` are credentials provided by Apigee and should be used as provided.
-It is expected that the remaining credentials would be reviewed and updated accordingly.

 ## Edge Administrative User